The Psychology and Philosophy of Envy

 Posted Aug 21, 2014

-In sum, envy is the pain caused by the desire for the advantages of others.
-In Old Money, Nelson W. Aldrich Jr. describes the beginning of the pain of envy as, ‘the almost frantic sense of emptiness inside oneself, as if the pump of one’s heart were sucking on air.’
+In sum, envy is the personal pain caused by the desire for the advantages of others.
+In Old Money, Nelson W Aldrich Jr describes the pain of envy as, ‘the almost frantic sense of emptiness inside oneself, as if the pump of one’s heart were sucking on air.’
 Envy is mean and miserly, and arguably the most shameful of the deadly sins.
-Our envy is hardly ever confessed, not even to ourselves.
+Our envy is hardly ever confessed, often, not even to ourselves.

 Many people say ‘jealous’ when what they really mean is ‘envious’.
 Envy and jealousy are subtly different constructs.
-If envy is the pain caused by the desire for the advantages of others, jealousy is the pain caused by the fear of losing our advantages to others, or sharing one’s advantages with others.
+If envy is the personal pain caused by the desire for the advantages of others, jealousy is the personal pain caused by the fear of losing one’s advantages to others, or sharing one’s advantages with others.
 Envy is covetous, jealousy is possessive.
-Jealousy is not circumscribed to the romantic sphere, but can also extend to such things as one’s friends, reputation, beauty, virginity, and so on.
+Jealousy is not circumscribed to the romantic sphere, but can also involve one’s friends, reputation, expertise, and so on.
 Compared to envy, jealousy is easier to admit to, suggesting that it might be the lesser of the two evils.

-Envy can also lead to some rather more subtle defensive reactions such as ingratitude, irony, scorn, snobbery, and narcissism, which all have in common the use of contempt to minimize the existential threat that can be posed by the advantages of others.
-Another common defense against envy is to incite it in those whom we would envy, reasoning that, if they envy us, we have no reason to envy them.
+Envy can also give rise to more subtle defensive reactions such as ingratitude, irony, scorn, snobbery, and narcissism, which all have in common the use of contempt to minimize the existential threat posed by the advantages of others.
+Another common defence against envy is to incite it in those whom we would envy, reasoning that, if they envy us, we have no reason to envy them.

 People generally take great care to disguise their envy.
-Even so, it may be betrayed through indirect expressions.
-Schadenfreude, which literally means ‘harm-joy’ in German, can be defined as pleasure at the misfortune of others.
-Schadenfreude helps to sell the news, which is riddled with stories of disgraced politicians and fallen celebrities.
-Although the term is relatively recent, the emotion that it denotes dates back at least to the Ancient Greeks.
-In the Rhetoric, Aristotle called it epikhairekakia, which has the demerit of being even harder to pronounce.
+Even so, it may be betrayed through indirect expressions such as Schadenfreude, which is pleasure at the misfortune of others.
+Schadenfreude [German, ‘harm-joy’] helps to sell the news, which is riddled with stories of fallen celebrities, disgraced politicians, and the like.
+Although the term is modern—first attested, in German, in the 1740s—the emotion it denotes is much older.
+In the Rhetoric, Aristotle calls it epikhairekakia, which has the rare demerit of being even harder to pronounce.

 Rejoice not when thine enemy falleth, and let not thine heart be glad when he stumbleth: Lest the Lord see it, and it displease him, and he turn away his wrath from him.

-In life, we are rich not only by what we have, but also and mostly by what we do not.
-It is all too easy to forget that the investment banker or hedge fund manager has effectively sold his soul for his ‘success’, with so little spirit left in him that he no longer has the vital capacity to enjoy the advantages that he has acquired.
-Such a man is not to be envied but pitied.
+In life, we are rich not only by what we have, but also and above all by what we do not.
+It is all too easy to forget that the investment banker or hedge fund manager has effectively sold his soul for his ‘success’, with so little spirit left in him that he no longer has the vital capacity to enjoy whatever advantages he may have acquired.
+Such a hollowed out husk is not to be envied but to be pitied.
 To keep a lid on envy, we have to keep on reframing, and reframing requires perspective.

-Neel Burton is author of Heaven and Hell: The Psychology of the Emotions and other books.
+Neel Burton is the author of Heaven and Hell: The Psychology of the Emotions and other books.